gau27/gau27.github.io/_posts/2016-08-21-time-tutorial.markdown

 If you'd like to proceed with the examples, you'd need a `Leap Second Kernel` file to use `SpiceRub::Time` .
 This is a generic kernel so you can easily use `naif0011.tls` in `spec/data/kernels` of the repository folder.

 So Ephemeris Time is the number of seconds elapsed after `Noon January 1, 2000, TDB`.
 This point in time is also known as the `J2000` epoch.
 We find that out in an instant by using the `Time.parse` function which is a wrapper function for SPICE's `str2et_c` that converts many formats of strings to `Ephemeris Time`.
-You can have a look at the various string formats support in its documentation [here][str2et]
+You can have a look at the various string formats supported in its documentation [here][str2et]

 {% highlight ruby %}
  SpiceRub::Time.parse("12:00 Jan 1 2000 TDB")